-In sign language, some uses of loci display the behavior of logical variables, both in their bound and in ther free uses.
+In sign language, some uses of loci display the behavior of logical variables, both in their bound and in their free uses.

-We will establish the plausibility of Variable Visibility (Section 2.2), and then we will use it to revisit two foundational debates in semantics: First, are there time and world variables (Section 2.3)?
-Second, can variables be dynamically bound (Section 2.4)?
-We will sketch a positive answer to both questions: first, the various versions of the pointing sign can have temporal and modal in addition to nominal uses; second, the dependency between pronouns and their antecedents made visible by loci behaves very much like dynamic binding, including in some cases in which (some) E-type approaches and dynamic approaches make different predictions.
+We will establish the plausibility of Variable Visibility (Section 2.2), and then we will use it to revisit a foundational debate about intensional semantics: does natural language have time and world variables (Section 2.3)?
+We will then focus on the distinction between standard quantification and dynamic quantification, already introduced in connection to (3), asking: can sign language variables be dynamically bound (Section 2.4)?
+We will sketch a positive answer to both questions: first, the various versions of the pointing sign can have temporal and modal in addition to nominal uses; second, the dependency between pronouns and their antecedents made visible by loci behaves very much like dynamic binding, including in some cases in which dynamic approaches and their main competitors ('E-type approaches') make different predictions.
 We will then revisit the choice between the Weak and the Strong Version of Variable Visibility by discussing data due to Kuhn (to appear), who argues that loci display some properties that are unexpected of bona fide variables (Section 2.5).

-2.2 Loci as variables8
+2.2 Loci as variables

 As mentioned, Lillo-Martin and Klima 1990 argued that logical variables or 'indices', which are usually covert in spoken languages, can be overtly realized in sign language by positions in signing space or 'loci'.
-In case a pronoun is used deictically or indexically, its locus usually corresponds to the actual position of its denotation, be it the speaker, the addressee, or some third person (e.g. Meier, to appear).
+In case a pronoun is used deictically or indexically, its locus usually corresponds to the actual position of its denotation, be it the speaker, the addressee, or some third person (e.g. Meier, 2012).
 If the pronoun is used anaphorically, the antecedent typically establishes a locus, which is then 'indexed' (= pointed at) by the pronoun.
-In (7)a (ASL), the sign names Bush and Obama establish loci by being signed in different positions; in (7)b, the antecedent noun phrases are accompanied with pointing signs that establish the relevant loci.
-In quantificational examples, indexing disambiguates among readings, as in (8) (LSF).
+In (8)a (ASL), the sign names Bush and Obama establish loci by being signed in different positions; in (8)b, the antecedent noun phrases are accompanied with pointing signs that establish the relevant loci.
+In quantificational examples, indexing disambiguates among readings, as in (9) (LSF).

+'''

+(8) a.
+IX-1 KNOW BUSHa IX-1 KNOW OBAMAb.
+IX-b SMART BUT IX-a NOT SMART.

+'''

+'''

-- (7) a.
-IX-1 KNOW BUSH, IX-1 KNOW OBAMA,.
-IX-b SMART BUT IX-a NOT SMART. - 'I know Bush and I know Obama.
-He [= Obama] is smart but he [= Bush] is not smart.' - b.
+'I know Bush and I know Obama.
+He [= Obama] is smart but he [= Bush] is not smart.'

+'''

+b.
 IX-1 KNOW PAST PRESIDENT IX-a IX-1 KNOW NOW PRESIDENT IX-b.
-IX-b SMART BUT

-7 In Section 2.5, we will discuss the possibility, raised by Kuhn, to appear, that loci should be viewed as agreement markers rather than as a variables; while such agreement markers will have the ability to disambiguate the relevant readings, they will not share other properties that one expects to find in logical variables.

-8 This section borrows from Schlenker et al. 2013 and Schlenker 2014a, 2014b.

-IX-a NOT SMART.
+IX-b SMART BUT IX-a NOT SMART.